hwangsuyun/itwill/README.md

 -----------------------------------------------------------
 pureJava

-It is ITWILL's academy classes project for java

 1. pureJava project control Member object that basic c.r.u.d to database
 -----------------------------------------------------------
 -----------------------------------------------------------
 IamPet

-It is ITWILL's academy classes project for web

 1. IamPet project is online pet(cats) shopping mall
 -----------------------------------------------------------